takugian/quick-tutorials-with-aws/ec2/bastionhost/README.md

 # bastionhost

-This project creates:
-- ECS Instance prepared to be used as a bastion host
+This project creates an ECS Instance prepared to be used as a bastion host.

 ## Helpful links